Canon G9 X Mark II vs Panasonic G3

 It is notable that the G9X Mark II offers wifi support, while the G3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Panasonic G3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.